Feel free to call us on 01539 436 372 or email us on email@example.com

-Things to do in Hawkshead & Ambleside
+Things to do near Hawkshead

 Stay in Hawkshead and you will experience all the atmosphere of a traditional Lakeland village – four pubs, good shops, and an ancient Church.
 A short distance away lies Beatrix Potter’s home at Hill Top.
 At the same time, you’ll have some of the country’s finest scenery just on your doorstep.

 We're a long way from the bright lights but you'll never be short of something to do.